kohies/int-arch-tutorials/lesson1-async.didact.md

 Asynchronous communication can not only happen between whole systems, but also between functions.

 Open [playground.js](didact://?commandId=vscode.open&projectFilePath=lesson1-async/high-performance/playground.js) and follow along, in order to get a feeling for asynchronous communication.
-You can run your code in the [Debug Panel](didact://?commandId=workbench.view.debug) via the little green play button after selecting Playground via the dropdown menu at the top.
+Click [here](didact://?commandId=workbench.view.debug) to open the Debug Panel.
+Select *Lesson1: Playground* via the dropdown menu at the top, then click the little green play button next to it.

 Consider the built-in function `setTimeout(callback, ms)`.
 What it does is this: Wait for the specified amount of milliseconds and then call the specified function.